 Trustee’s and Successor Trustee’s Duties

 You have the option of having more than one trustee or executor.
 It is better to name a sequence of trustees or executors rather than joint ones.
-The executor and successor trustee can be the different people, but do not have to be.
+The executor and successor trustee can be different people, but do not have to be.
 Designating the same person as the executor of your estate and your successor trustee will minimize expenses but naming different ones will not allow one single person to have unilateral control.
 There are advantages and disadvantages to each setup.
-Give us a call today so we can help you select your executor and trustee.
+Contact Hudack Law today at (877) 314-4309 Toll-free, Please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab).